-R27. about the unacceptability of sexist, homophobic, biphobic, transphobic, racist and disablist language and behaviour, the need to challenge it and how to do so
+R27. about the unacceptability of sexist, homophobic, biphobic,

 PLEASE NOTE: This lesson may need to run over to the following week - that's fine if so.
 Later sessions can be used to catch up.
 It's better to do it properly and answer students' questions and address misconceptions than rush ©